 The harness has 2 pockets – on the back and in the front.
 While the back one seems to be useless to me (packing anything there while carrying a heavy backpack could cause severe back pain), the front one is useful for small accessories.
-I usually carry a tripod key there – I never had a good place to store it and I kept loosing it over and over again.
-It is now in the right place.
+I usually carry a tripod key there – I never had a good place to store it and I kept losing it over and over again.
+It’s finally in the right place now.
 When I want to tighten the bolt, I can grab the key right away.

-After using CCS G3 for a year, I bought an additional holder which can be attached to the belt to mount an additional body.
+After using CCS G3 for a year, I bought an additional holder which can be attached to the belt to mount an additional camera body.
 During trekking I use it rather to attach the lens (it has to have a collar and a foot – e.g. 70-200 F / 2.8).
-After reaching the destination, it becomes a useful solution when I would like to shoot without a lot of gear on limiting everything to only two bodies and two lenses.
+After reaching the destination, it becomes a useful solution when I would like to shoot without a lot of gear on, limiting everything to only two bodies and two lenses.

 Cotton Carrier has recently launched a lens pouch that can be attached to the harness, which seems like a very reasonable idea.
 When using the equipment, I thought it lacked the quick lens change possibility.
 While I could keep the 12mm Laowa in my pocket during trekking, after attaching it I was left with no place to keep my 70-200.

 What I also noticed is that during intensive physical activities, material parts can soak up sweat.
-During a 3-week trip to K2, when using equipment every day, on 20-kilometer routes, even I noticed the necessity of washing it ;) In everyday situations, access to the washing machine is usually not limited, so this should not be a problem.
+During a 3-week trip to K2, when using the equipment every day on 20-kilometer routes, even I noticed a necessity of washing it ;) In everyday situations, access to the washing machine is usually unlimited, so this should not be a problem.

 I haven’t noticed any more cons.
 To sum up, in my opinion the equipment works really well and I can definitely recommend it.
 I haven’t found a better solution so far, but it doesn’t mean I won’t keep searching.